Limitations of Deep Learning for Inverse Problems on Digital Hardware: Introduction

-Our answer for the finite-dimensional inverse problem is unfortunately negative.
-There does indeed not exist an algorithm which performs the training of a neural network on digital hardware for any given accuracy. \\[1ex] Thus, summarizing, we establish a barrier on the capabilities of neural networks for finite-dimensional inverse problems given that the computations are performed on Turing machines (as abstract model of digital computers).
-This barrier is caused by the following two separate aspects: \begin{itemize} \item The mathematical structure and properties of finite-dimensional inverse problems. \item The mathematical structure and properties of Turing machines and thereby also of digital machines. \end{itemize} It is important to stress that our negative result is due to a combination of these aspects.
-However, as digital computations are dominant --- at this time --- in basically any field including deep learning, our finding shows profound limitations of current deep learning approaches and is consequently of tremendous practical relevance.
+Summarizing, we provide further evidence on the limitations of neural networks for solving finite-dimensional inverse problems given that the computations are performed on Turing machines (as abstract model of digital computers).
+In the Banach-Mazur setting, the barrier on the capabilities of neural networks is caused by the following two separate aspects: \begin{itemize} \item The mathematical structure and properties of finite-dimensional inverse problems. \item The mathematical structure and properties of Turing machines and thereby also of digital machines. \end{itemize} It is important to stress that our negative result is due to a combination of these aspects.
+However, as digital computations are dominant --- at this time --- in basically any field including deep learning, our findings confirm the previously reported \cite{colbrook21stable, bastounis21extended} profound limitations of current deep learning approaches and is consequently of tremendous practical relevance.